sofiane-abou-abderrahim/react-nextjs-level-food/README.md

    6. return a `<button>` that conditionally outputs "Submitting..." or "Share Meal"

 3. go back to `app\meals\share\page.js` & output the `<MealsFormSubmit>` component instead of the vanilla `<button>`

+## 27. Adding Server-Side Input Validation

+One other thing you should typically do when handling user data & form submissions is validate the values you're getting And at the moment, you're not performing any validation at all in your server action in `lib\actions.js`

+1. in `lib\actions.js`, add a helper function named `isInvalidText()` for example
+2. use this helper function in an if statement to check each input, the email & the image & throw an error
+3. in `app\meals\share`, add a specific `error.js` file